turingschool/gear-up/resilience.markdown

 * When you first read the title of this GearUp, what were your initial reactions?
 What experiences have you had that shaped your attitude toward the topic?
 * What did you learn from reading the article?
 Did this change or affirm any attitudes and beliefs you hold?
 * What value do you put on personal resilience?
 Why?
-* How would you describe your resilience right now?
-Why?
 * Consider Josh Spodek's premise that knowing about resilience is different than becoming more resilient.
 Identify 3 mental practices and behaviors that constitute resilience skills.